Skip to Main Content

 1. Source Power (a.k.a. flux): Rate of energy flow from a source only – there is no provision for light travel geometry

-– Amount of light falling onto a surface – a.k.a.
-Flux Density (lm / m2 or W / m2 – at a common light-to-part WD
+• Illuminance / Irradiance – Amount of light falling onto a surface – a.k.a.
+Flux Density (lm/m2 or W/m2 – at a common light-to-part WD

 As started in the earlier section, working with light illuminance and irradiance is the most practical and intuitive measure for comparing usable light on the object of interest because it incorporates the illuminator and optics radiant power and beam spread plus the WD into one value.

-It is recommended to use the terms, power for source-only specification and radiant power for “intensity” at a surface; continuing the practice of using “intensity” generically when simply referring to the “brightness” of a light head is acceptable.
+It is recommended to use the terms, power for source-only specification and radiant power for “intensity” at a surface, with the understanding that the term “intensity” is used generically, referring to the “brightness” of a light head.
 For more details, see:

 https://wp.optics.arizona.edu/jpalmer/radiometry/radiometry-and-photometry-faq/

-2: A Note About Full-Width Half Max (FWHM)
+2: A Note About Full-Width Half Max Measurements (FWHM)

-FWHM characterization is best suited for that 3rd category – namely tall, somewhat narrow peaks, such as the mercury peaks or monochromatic (non-white) LEDs.
-Figure B2a illustrates the concept and calculation for a blue LED spectrum.
-These characterizations are most useful to compare various spectral outputs, mainly for overlaps in 2 closely spaced spectral curves.
-Additionally, it is useful to have full spectral curves for the starting and ending wavelengths output for some LED, such as UV LEDs in the case they cannot have visible (violet) light on a part, or in the case of white LEDs that they may output a small amount of non-visible light, both in the UV and IR.
+FWHM spectral peak characterization is best suited for that 3rd category – namely tall, somewhat narrow peaks, such as the mercury peaks or monochromatic (non-white) LEDs.
+Figure B2a illustrates the concept for a blue LED spectrum.
+These characterizations are most useful to compare various spectral outputs, mainly for overlaps in two closely spaced spectral curves.
+When characterizing the spectral response of any light source, it is important to have the complete wavelength range available for analysis, FWHM included.
+For example, many UV LED sources output light into the visible range (>400nm), thus damage to any photo-reactive materials can be avoided in this instance.

-With respect to 2-D light projection intensity maps, FWHM characterization is more practical for vision applications (See Fig. B2b).
-It provides a consistent and standard way of specifying a projection width (@ 50% intensity) at specified working distances and is useful when comparing lighting types and families for pattern spread and intensities for suitability, especially when also tied to a measured intensity at the same working distance (Fig. B3).
+With respect to 2-D light projection intensity maps, this FWHM characterization is more practical for vision applications (See Fig. B2b).
+It provides a consistent and standard way of specifying a projection width (@ 50% intensity) at specified working distances and is useful when comparing lighting types and families for pattern spread.
+This is especially useful when tied to a measured intensity at the same working distance (Fig. B3).

 3: LED Lifetime